J. William Fulbright: Israel and Zionism

 In 1963, Fulbright claimed that $5 million tax-deductible from philanthropic Americans was sent to Israel and then recycled back to the U.S. for distribution to organizations seeking to influence public opinion in favor of Israel.

 On April 15, 1973, Fulbright said on Face the Nation, "Israel controls the U.S. Senate.
 The Senate is subservient to Israel, in my opinion much too much.
 We should be more concerned about the United States interest rather than doing the bidding of Israel.
 This is a most unusual development."
+According to John Mearsheimer and Stephen Walt, AIPAC played an important role in Fulbright's failure to be re-elected in 1974.

 Retirement and death

-After his retirement, Fulbright practiced international law at the Washington, D.C. office of the law firm Hogan & Hartson from 1975–1993.
+After his retirement, Fulbright practiced international law at the Washington, D.C. office of the law firm Hogan & Hartson from 1975 to 1993.
+Elizabeth, an effective campaigner and popular figure on the Capitol Hill social scene during her husband's long political career, died on October 5, 1985, after a long illness.
+On March 10, 1990, Fulbright married Harriet Mayor, a longtime assistant and former executive director of the Fulbright Association, in a ceremony at his home in Washington's Kalorama neighborhood.

 On May 5, 1993, President Bill Clinton presented the Presidential Medal of Freedom to Fulbright at his eighty-eighth birthday celebration from the Fulbright Association.

-Fulbright died of a stroke in 1995 at the age of 89 in Washington, DC.
+Fulbright died of a stroke at his Washington, D.C. home on February 9, 1995.
+He was 89 years old.
 A year later, on the occasion of the 50th anniversary dinner of the Fulbright Program held June 5, 1996 at the White House, President Bill Clinton said, "Hillary and I have looked forward for some time to celebrating this 50th anniversary of the Fulbright Program, to honor the dream and legacy of a great American, a citizen of the world, a native of my home state and my mentor and friend, Senator Fulbright."

 Fulbright's ashes were interred at the Fulbright family plot in Evergreen Cemetery in Fayetteville, Arkansas.

 Legacy

 In 1996, The George Washington University renamed a residence hall in his honor.
 The J. William Fulbright Hall is located 2223 H Street, N.W., at the corner of 23rd and H Streets.
-It received historic designations as a District of Columbia historic site on January 28, 2010 and was listed on the National Register of Historic Places on June 18, 2010.
+It received historic designations as a District of Columbia historic site on January 28, 2010, and was listed on the National Register of Historic Places on June 18, 2010.